 This spring students can incubate and hatch live chicks in their classroom.
 Chick Embryology is our most popular School Enrichment project.
-This is a four week project in which fertile chicken eggs are incubated and hatched in the classroom.
-It is designed to help youth obtain a better understanding of the transformation of a fertilized egg into a young chick.

 This past October, North Ridge Riders and Manely Horse clubs represented Allegheny County at the PA State 4-H Horse Show.
 With three areas of judged competion, including performance, production and model horses, members of these clubs placed in the following...